fiatjaf/jingle/README.md

 **Authentication requests**

 The functions can prompt a client to authenticate using the NIP-42 flow anytime by return a string that starts with `"auth-required: "` (and then some human-readable message afterwards).
 If the client performs an authentication and make a new request the `pubkey` will be set in the `conn` parameter.

+**Tengo basics**

+Tengo is a very simple language, as you can see here: https://tengolang.com/

+It comes with these built-in functions: https://github.com/d5/tengo/blob/master/docs/builtins.md

+It also comes with a standard library that you can use with `import("<module-name>")` calls: https://github.com/d5/tengo/blob/master/docs/stdlib.md

+Besides these, we also ship an `http` module that can be imported in the same way.
+Currently it provides these functions:

+  - `http.get("<url>")` -> returns a `string`

 ### Other options